 - Your age, race, sex, social status (wealthy people usually will not do as well)

 - The age, race, sex of the jury;

 - How will the injured client and the defendant appear in court, how well will they testify and how credible do they look and sound

 - The time remaining until your case will come to trial; Your desire to settle quickly or wait possibly years for more money at trial, and whether you are willing to go to trial or would rather not.

-The amount of legal fees should not be considered when determining if a case is worth settling, since the legal fees have nothing to do with the value of the case and are payable whether settled early or at trial.
+The amount of the legal fee should not be considered when determining if a case is worth settling since the legal fees have nothing to do with the value of the case and are payable whether settled early or at trial.

 Present Value Calculator – Determine what a verdict amount in the future is worth in a settlement today.

 This calculator will compute the Present Value or Future Value of a specific dollar amount.